Open-Paws/Open-Paws-Documentation/Predictions/README.md

 ## Using the Models

 These models are text regression models that predict various metrics for animal advocacy content.
-You can easily use them through the Hugging Face `transformers` library pipeline.
+You can easily use them through the Hugging Face `transformers` library pipeline or our dedicated inference endpoints.

 ### Using Public Inference Endpoints